doplusplus/AnimeSpace/README.md

 # AnimeSpace
-website and modules for anime consumers
+website and modules for anime lovers